typicalninja/google-sr/packages/google-sr/README.md

 # Tests

 Tests are written using [vitest](https://vitest.dev/) and can be run by using the `test` script.

-> Weekly tests are executed using a GitHub action to ensure compatibility and catch breakage due to google changes

 ```bash
 pnpm run test